Dosage Form: ointment

 Acyclovir Ointment Description

-Acyclovir, USP, is a synthetic nucleoside analogue active against herpes viruses.
-Acyclovir Ointment, USP 5% is a formulation for topical administration.
-Each gram of Acyclovir Ointment, USP 5% contains 50 mg of acyclovir, USP in a polyethylene glycol (PEG) base.
+Acyclovir Ointment USP, 5% is a synthetic nucleoside analogue active against herpes viruses.
+Acyclovir Ointment USP, 5% is a formulation for topical administration.
+Each gram of Acyclovir Ointment USP, 5% contains 50 mg of acyclovir in a polyethylene glycol (PEG) base.

-Acyclovir, USP is a white, crystalline powder with the molecular formula C8H11N5O3 and a molecular weight of 225.
+Acyclovir is a white to off-white, crystalline powder with the molecular formula C8H11N5O3 and a molecular weight of 225.
 The maximum solubility in water at 37°C is 2.5 mg/mL.
-The pka’s of acyclovir, USP are 2.27 and 9.25.
+The pka's of acyclovir are 2.27 and 9.25.

 The inhibitory activity of acyclovir is highly selective due to its affinity for the enzyme thymidine kinase (TK) encoded by HSV and VZV.
 This viral enzyme converts acyclovir into acyclovir monophosphate, a nucleotide analogue.
 The monophosphate is further converted into diphosphate by cellular guanylate kinase and into triphosphate by a number of cellular enzymes.
 In vitro, acyclovir triphosphate stops replication of herpes viral DNA.
 This is accomplished in 3 ways: 1) competitive inhibition of viral DNA polymerase, 2) incorporation into and termination of the growing viral DNA chain, and 3) inactivation of the viral DNA polymerase.
 The greater antiviral activity of acyclovir against HSV compared to VZV is due to its more efficient phosphorylation by the viral TK.